 Nested right in the heart of the serene Higher Blockhampton, the area features endless amounts of walking trails that interconnect.
 The area is rich in wildlife, never ending woods, ponds and is perfect for a good hike and even a bike ride.

-Please note: Entry of the cottage itself ranges from £3.50 for children to £7 for adults.
+Please note: Entry of the cottage itself is free for National Trust members.

 Since the fountain’s opening in April of 2013, the square’s been a hotspot for anyone living in or visiting the area.
 With it’s modern architecture, plentiful shops, restaurants, cafes, dray horse statue and fountain area, there’s lots to see and do.